hull/hull-node/API.md

 **Extends TransientError**

-This is an error related to connector configuration.
+This is an error related to wrong connector configuration.
+It's a transient error, but it makes sense to retry the payload only after the connector settings update.

 **Parameters**